arpitbbhayani/articles/blogs/fsm.md

 The ability of coroutines to pause the execution and accept input on the fly helps us model FSM in an extremely intuitive way.

 # Building a Finite State Machine
-As mentioned above a Finite State Machine contains finite number of states, transition function, inputs, initial state and end state.
-The machine at a point in time is in one of the finite states and upon receiving an input, it transitions to the next state as determined by the transition function.
+As mentioned above a Finite State Machine contains a finite number of states, transition function, inputs, the initial state and end state.
+The machine at a point in time is in one of the finite states and upon receiving input, it transitions to the next state as determined by the transition function.

 The way we are using states is oddly similar to how Python Coroutines work, hence we can model a state as a Python coroutine that runs an infinite loop within which it accepts the input, decides the transition and changes the current state of the FSM.

-To dive into low level details, we build an FSM for a regular expression `ab*c`.
-The FSM for the regular expression looks something like this, take a note of the transitions between states.
+To dive into low-level details, we build an FSM for a regular expression `ab*c`.
+The FSM for the regular expression looks something like this, take note of the transitions between states.

 ![fsm for ab*c](https://user-images.githubusercontent.com/4745789/79634655-84fe9180-8189-11ea-9b94-f9ee563394bf.png)